dutchaug/beginners-workshop/lesson01/README.md

 If all's well Android Studio will start to build your project right away.

 ### The Android Project structure
-If you have imported the **sample01** project correctly you will end up with a project structure like this
+If you have imported the **sample01** project successfully you will end up with a project structure like this

 ![Typical Android Gradle project structure](img/project-structure.png)